dkwik/digital-garden/my-digital-garden/content/02-growing/Claiming there is no truth is in itself making a truth claim.md

 It's as small as saying that pineapple should not go on pizza, and as big as saying that it is more probable that there is an intelligent creator than not.

-That being said, while I believe postmodern beliefs are flawed, I am empathetic to pluralism, such as the posture of Isaiah Berlin:
+That being said, while I believe postmodern beliefs are flawed, I am empathetic to the spirit of pluralism, such as the posture of Isaiah Berlin:

 "Let us have the courage of our admitted ignorance, of our doubts and uncertainties.
 At least we can try to discover what others […] require, by […] making it possible for ourselves to know men as they truly are, by listening to them carefully and sympathetically, and understanding them and their lives and their needs, one by one individually."